Create a free profile to get unlimited access to exclusive show news, updates, and more!

 "Born Psychopath" (Season 14, Episode 19)

-Sometimes the SVU comes across a plain 'ol bad seed, with the perfect example being "Born Psychopath."
+Sometimes the SVU comes across a plain 'ol bad seed, as is the case with "Born Psychopath."
 The detectives are called after a young girl visits the school nurse who discovers evidence of abuse at the girl's home.
-The girl's testimony is spotty, with her claiming she was pushed down the stairs by a monster.
+The girl's testimony is spotty, with her claiming she was pushed down the stairs by a "monster."
 Her older brother blames the nanny, but the detectives learn that the brother is actually to blame.
-The little demon even shoots Amaro (Danny Pino), who is luckily wearing a bulletproof vest, before he is finally detained.

 “Surrender Benson” (Season 15, Episode 1)

-Drumroll please, because we have the most intense, insane, and all-around jaw-dropping SVU episode yet with Season 15's "Surrender Benson."
-William Lewis takes home the crown for most vile and insanely evil SVU villain, which comes out in full force after the serial rapist and murderer kidnaps Benson and holds her captive in a remote cabin in the woods.
-This wasn't Benson's first rodeo with Lewis, so she is able to get away relatively safely, but she is then forced to relive the entire traumatic ordeal during the grueling trial.
-While SVU fans hate seeing Benson in trouble, Hargitay's performance makes this one of the best Law & Order: SVU episodes ever.
+Drumroll please, because we have the most intense SVU episode yet with Season 15's "Surrender Benson."
+William Lewis takes home the crown for worst SVU villain, which is seen in full force here after he kidnaps Benson and holds her captive in a remote cabin.
+This wasn't Benson's first rodeo with Lewis, so she's able to get away relatively safely.
+However, she's then forced to relive the entire ordeal during a grueling trial.

 “Daydream Believer” (Season 16, Episode 20)

-Everyone loves a One Chicago and Law & Order crossover event, and "Daydream Believer" delivers a delightfully intense episode of SVU.
-In terms of the evilest villains of SVU's past, the serial rapist and murderer, Greg Yates, is a strong contender (behind only William Lewis).
-Yates kidnaps Chicago P.D.’s Nadia (Stella Maeve) and sickishly tortures her while driving her to New York.
+Everyone loves a One Chicago and Law & Order crossover event.
+In this episode, sadistic SVU villain Greg Yates kidnaps Chicago P.D.’s Nadia (Stella Maeve) and sickishly tortures her while driving her to New York.
 Sgt.
 Voight (Jason Beghe) catches on, and the Chicago P.D. head to the Big Apple to help the SVU pursue Yates.
 Benson recognizes Yates' actions from their previous brush with the man, but their efforts are too late, with Yates murdering Nadia and detailing his torture in court.
-This one was heavy!
+This one was heavy.

 "Return of the Prodigal Son" (Season 22, Episode 9)

-After Benson and Stabler split up as partners, a decade later, the OG SVU stars were reunited with the NBC crossover of Law & Order: SVU and Law & Order: Organized Crime, starring Meloni.
-Kathy is tragically murdered in a car bombing that was planted to kill Stabler, and Benson rushes to her old friend's side.
-The pair confront their time apart, specifically how Stabler suddenly abandoned Benson without notice despite their packed history.
-Meloni provides a heartfelt apology that had SVU fans sobbing everywhere.
+A decade after Benson and Stabler split ways as partners, they're reunited with a crossover event of Law & Order: SVU and Law & Order: Organized Crime, starring Meloni.
+Stabler's wife, Kathy, is tragically murdered in a car bombing that was planted to kill Stabler, and Benson rushes to her old friend's side.

-Law & Order: SVU Season 24 returns to NBC this fall.
-Watch episodes on Peacock now.
+Watch Law & Order: SVU episodes on Peacock now.